Huw Edwards: Personal life

 In 1993, Edwards married Vicky Flind, a television producer, whose credits include editing This Week and Peston.
 They lived in Dulwich, London, and have five children.
 In July 2024 it was reported that Edwards and Flind had separated some time ago and that Edwards had been living elsewhere.
 Flind reportedly filed for divorce after Edwards' sentencing.

 Edwards is a Christian who, as of 2013, attended Presbyterian Church of Wales services in Welsh.
 He led a campaign to save the historic Jewin Presbyterian Church, London's oldest Welsh chapel.

-He said he has had bouts of clinical depression since 2002.
+He has said he has had bouts of clinical depression since 2002.

 Sexual misconduct allegations and conviction

 Allegations in The Sun

-On 7 July 2023, The Sun reported that a well-known BBC presenter had paid a teenager more than £35,000 from when the teenager was 17 years old in return for "sordid images".
+On 6 July 2023, Edwards was informed by a BBC manager that The Sun had shared allegations concerning him, and it was agreed that he would not appear on air while the BBC investigated.
+The following day, The Sun published details of a well-known BBC presenter paying a young person more than £35,000 from when he was 17 years old in return for "sordid images", but did not name Edwards.
 The story was based on allegations by the mother and stepfather of the teenager.
 A lawyer representing the young person said nothing inappropriate or illegal had taken place, and that the teenager and mother were estranged.
 On 12 July, Edwards' wife named him as the subject and said that he was receiving hospital treatment for depression.
+He had not appeared on the BBC since presenting the 5 July edition of BBC News at One.

 Shortly before Edwards was named, the Metropolitan Police reported that it had found no evidence of crime and would not investigate further.
-The Sun stated that it had never alleged criminality on the part of Edwards, which The Guardian described as backtracking.
+The Sun stated that it had never alleged crime on the part of Edwards, which The Guardian described as backtracking.
 The Sun also said it would cooperate with the BBC's internal investigation and would not publish further allegations.
-Edwards was provided the results of the BBC's inquiry on or before November 2023 and was not reinstated.
+Edwards was provided the results of the BBC's inquiry in or before November 2023 and was not reinstated.
 In January 2024, he was reported as too unwell to discuss his employment with the BBC.
 In April, he resigned from the BBC on "medical advice".
 After Edwards' criminal conviction in July 2024, the young person said he believed Edwards had groomed him.